 6 RESULT

-Several experiments are presented in this section to demonstrate the performance of the new fluid simulation framework (see Table 1).
+Several examples are presented in this section to demonstrate the performance of the new fluid simulation framework.
 All numerical simulations are performed on a PC platform with an Intel Core2 2.4 GHz CPU and 8 GB memory.